 It’s astonishing to see how marketing is changing rapidly.
-The shift from TV commercials and billboards to Snapchat Ads and Facebook Ads is fascinating to see.
-What the question arises is that how long it would last.
-What we need to do in this very moment of time is that we should start paying attention to what the people from 13 to 55 are looking at and what tools they’re using to socialize when they’re holding their smartphones.
+The shift from TV commercials and billboards to Snapchat and Facebook Ads is fascinating.
+The question that arises is how long it would last.
+At this very moment, we should start paying attention to what the people from 13 to 55 are looking at and what tools they’re using to socialize when holding their smartphones.

-In the pre-social media world, meaning, before 2003, things were quite different, let alone the online marketing wasn’t impacting at scale.
-Then comes the social media; Facebook, YouTube, and Twitter were born.
-The global connectivity went to a new height.
-Besides that, the attention arbitrage started to change, meaning, calling cards, internet cards, SMS, MSN Messenger, Yahoo Messenger, and ICQ got replaced by the WhatsApp, WeChat, Viber, Skype, and Facetime.
+In the pre-social media world, meaning before 2003, things were quite different, let alone online marketing wasn’t impacted at scale.
+Then comes social media; Facebook, YouTube, and Twitter were born.
+Global connectivity went to a new height.
+Besides that, the attention arbitrage started to change, meaning calling cards, internet cards, SMS, MSN Messenger, Yahoo Messenger, and ICQ got replaced by WhatsApp, WeChat, Viber, Skype, and Facetime.
 We all have seen and lived through that transition.

-- Written content: It’s the text-form content such as website content, blog posts, white papers, and ebooks.
+- Written content: Text-form content such as website content, blog posts, white papers, and ebooks.
 Any online platform that engages the audience through text content comes in the written content ecosystem.

-- Video content: One of the emerging forms of the online content is the video.
-Brands utilize videos on various platforms like YouTube, Vimeo, Facebook, LinkedIn, Instagram, and Twitter to deliver the message across.
+- Video content: One of the emerging forms of online content is video.
+Brands utilize videos on various platforms like YouTube, Vimeo, Facebook, LinkedIn, Instagram, and Twitter to deliver the message.

-- Visual content: It’s a graphical and illustrative content that is used to engage and educate the prospective audience.
-For example, infographics, photos, and illustration are the obvious choices in this regard.
+- Visual content: It’s graphical and illustrative content that engages and educates the prospective audience.
+For example, infographics, photos, and illustrations are the obvious choices.

-- Audio content: The fourth and rapidly growing form of content is the audio.
-Podcasting is one of the famous examples of the audio content.
-It’s an on-demand radio that you can listen to on your smartphone or computer.
+- Audio content: Audio is the fourth and most rapidly growing form of content.
+Podcasting is one of the famous examples of audio content.
+It’s an on-demand radio you can listen to on your smartphone or computer.

-These are the fundamental tools of content marketing that play a huge role in the social media marketing campaign – either you can choose a single one or go with testing out more than one.
+These fundamental tools of content marketing play a huge role in the social media marketing campaign – either you can choose a single one or test out more than one.
 Either way, it’s imperative to understand the power of content.

 Here is the step-by-step process of using the power of content